-What is the first thing you do on your computer as a sales manager?
-After email, slack, etc.
+What is the first thing you do daily as a sales manager?

 [I look] at where we stand as a sales team [in terms of] goals, individual goals as well as team goals.
 For me, it's like [evaluating a] college athlete.
 [I look] up at the scoreboard and [understand], where you're at and what you need to do.
 If you're behind your head, you have to do some different things to maintain or get [to] where you need to be.

 How do you mentor your team?
-What's your strategy in making sure that everybody does what they need to do to be successful?
+What's your strategy?

 So I personally like to lead by doing.
 I use that mantra where if I expect them to do something, they need to believe and rely that [they] can do it [by themselves].
 Right.
 So as an example, right now, we're really focused on outbound lead generation.
 I'm leading the team so I'm not going to lose.
 [I tell them,] “if you guys find more leads the need for me, for this month, I'm going to pay you this much money.”
 And it really motivates them to do it.
 Cause they see me, who's their boss doing it and doing more than them.